By Andrea Cook

-There has been talk for some time regarding an update to the Guidelines for Infection Control in Dental Health-Care Settings, 2003.
-CDC will not be releasing new guidelines for infection control in dental settings.
-However, CDC has developed a document entitled Summary of Infection Prevention Practices in Dental Settings Basic Expectations for Safe Care and Companion Checklist.
+In March of 2016 the CDC released its update to the Guidelines for Infection Control in Dental Health-Care Settings, 2003.
+The additional recommendations are more administrative rather than changes to the infection control and sterilization protocols.
+The new document is Summary of Infection Prevention Practices in Dental Settings Basic Expectations for Safe Care and Companion Checklist.
 This document summarizes existing recommendations to make them much easier to understand and use in all dental settings including our orthodontic practices.
 The summary focuses on standard precautions and the foundation for preventing transmission of infectious agents during patient care.
 The summary is intended to supplement the existing CDC recommendations, not replace them.

-The emphasis is the importance of having an individual in every dental practice assigned to be the infection prevention coordinator.
-That individual would be responsible for developing written infection prevention policies for the practice based on the current standards.
+One emphasis of the summary is the importance of having an individual in every dental practice assigned to be the infection prevention coordinator.
+That individual is responsible for developing written infection prevention policies for the practice based on the current standards.
 The infection prevention coordinator would also ensure that the practice has the needed equipment and supplies required for adherence to standard precaution practices and communicate with all team members to address infection prevention issues.

 Infection prevention coordinator responsibilities in your practice would include: